smfo/whatILearntToday/React/hooks/intro.md

 }
 ```

-NB: instead of merging states like this.setState, the setter created by the state hook
+**NB: instead of merging states like this.setState, the setter created by the state hook
-replaces the previous state value when it is called.
+replaces the previous state value when it is called.**

+Always call hooks at the top level.
+This ensures that they are call in the same order every
+time the element renders.
+Do not call inside loops, conditions or nested functions.